stevysmith/time_splitter/README.md

 [![Gem Version](https://badge.fury.io/rb/time_splitter.png)](http://badge.fury.io/rb/time_splitter)
 [![Code Climate](https://codeclimate.com/github/shekibobo/time_splitter.png)](https://codeclimate.com/github/shekibobo/time_splitter)

 Setting DateTimes can be a difficult or ugly thing, especially through a web form.
 Finding a good DatePicker or TimePicker is easy, but getting them to work on both can be difficult.
-TimeSplitter automatically generates accessors for `date`, `time`, `hour`, and `min` on any datetime or time attribute, making it trivial to use different form inputs to set different parts of a datetime field.
+TimeSplitter automatically generates accessors for `date`, `time`, `hour`, and `min` on your datetime or time attributes, making it trivial to use different form inputs to set different parts of a datetime field.

 This gem is based on [SplitDatetime](https://github.com/michihuber/split_datetime) by [Michi Huber](https://github.com/michihuber).
 TimeSplitter improves on the gem, updating for Rails 4, adding `time` accessors, and providing a safer and more consistent default setting.

-## Example Usage
+## Install

+### Standalone

+`$ gem install time_splitter`

+### Gemfile

 In your `Gemfile`:

 ```ruby